Horace Dall: Biography

 Horace Dall was born on 5 January 1901, in Chelmsford, England.
 His father worked for Guglielmo Marconi; his mother died when he was three.
 After that, Dall lived at multiple addresses, moving twelve times before the age of six, until his father remarried and moved to Luton.
 Dall excelled at science and maths at school, and started to work for the aircraft manufacturer Hewlett & Blondeau at 14.
 He worked there for three years at a drawing office.
 Dall became interested in astronomy and got his first telescope, which he soon upgraded by himself.
 At 16, he bought a used microscope, and a year later a camera obscura.
 Dall enrolled at the night-school of the Luton Technical College, and in 1918 he joined George Kent Ltd, a water meter manufacturer.
-He spent his whole career there, and he retired in 1965.
-He worked for the Research and Development department.
+He spent his whole career there working in the Research and Development department, retiring in 1965.
 Among his inventions is a Dall tube for flow measurement.
 E. J. Hysom wrote later that in the field of water engineering the name "Dall" is "as famous as 'Hoover' in vacuum cleaning".